Dongguage/education/README.md

 This is comments and thoughts on Chinese education system.
 I made a ppt file expressing my thoughts.
 Trying to do something before I die with doing nothing to this socioty.
-A citizen is responsible for the city, to be a human, not to be a pig whose life is eat and sleep an play, that's big shame.
+A citizen is responsible for the city, to be a human, not to be a pig whose life is just eating and sleeping and playing, that's big shame.

 Key events trace below: